What are educational apps

 - Dictionary apps.
 Made to increase users’ vocabulary, dictionary apps are numerous.
 Some of them have additional functions like the Merriam-Webster app with games and the word of the day.

 - Language learning apps.
 Popular casual education apps that help to memorize words, practice writing or speaking, and more.
 There are language learning apps for one language (Chineasy) and for several languages (Memrise).

 - Special learning apps.
 These serve one purpose, whether it’s mastering handwriting or coding.
 Many apps of this type cater to kids, like Otsimo, which helps children with autism to communicate better.

 - Exam preparation apps.
-Mimicking exam structure, timing, and themes, these apps prepare students for SAT and other tests.
+Mimicking exam structure, timing, and themes, these apps prepare students for SATs and other tests.
 For example, BARBRI provides materials and quizzes to train future lawyers for the bar exam.

 - Educational platforms.
 Apps and services made by schools or universities for their students.
 These apps can have invite-based access and many functions: video lectures, assignments, profiles with grades, etc.

 After choosing your educational app concept, the app-making process begins.

 We at Purrweb are experts at building apps and MVPs.
 Startups trust us with their unique ideas and we make sure they’re executed perfectly.
 We’ve created iZumator — a platform for online education, and we’re ready to bring your educational app project to life.

 Imagine you have a language learning app in mind.
 To reach the widest possible audience in the field, let’s add several languages and cater to people from 12 to 45+.
 Here’s how Purrweb will build your educational app:

 1. Project evaluation